What You'll Learn

 Both approaches are valuable and don’t have to be at odds with one another, says David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 “We want to give parents a toolbox that allows them to be both structured and nurturing.”

 Time outs have been a popular tool since psychological behaviorist Arthur Staats coined the term and proved its effectiveness in the 1950s.
 Created in part as an alternative to the corporal punishment that was popular at the time, time outs remove children from the activity they are engaged in — for a very brief period — if they act out.
 The idea is that many behaviors are fueled by attention, so by withdrawing attention from negative behavior parents can, over time, extinguish it.

 But an article published in 2014 in Time magazine titled ‘Time-Outs’ Are Hurting Your Child caused quite a stir and created a backlash against the technique.
-The authors, Drs.
-Daniel J. Siegel and Tina Payne Bryson, wrote “In most cases, the primary experience a time out offers a child is isolation.
+The authors, Daniel J. Siegel, MD, and Tina Payne Bryson, PhD, wrote “In most cases, the primary experience a time out offers a child is isolation.
 Even when presented in a patient and loving manner, time outs teach them that when they make a mistake, or when they are having a hard time, they will be forced to be by themselves — a lesson that is often experienced, particularly by young children, as rejection.”

 The authors argue that on top of leaving children feeling isolated, time outs are often ineffective and leave children angrier than they were before.

 The article refers to studies in neuroplasticity that show that relational pain (i.e. rejection) can look similar in brain imaging to physical pain (i.e. stubbing your toe).
 However, a subhead added by Time editors incorrectly stated that it is equivalent to physical abuse.